Create an API

 You have the following options:

 - Authentication mode: This is the method that Tyk should use to authenticate requests to call your API.
-Tyk supports several different authentication modes - see Authentication and Authorization for more details on securing your API.
+Tyk supports several different authentication modes - see Client Authentication for more details on securing your API.
 For this tutorial, you should select

 Open (Keyless)